 Managing post-consumer textile waste through reuse, recycling and improved design.

-G-Star has a strategy to address its product waste, which includes ambitions to recycle product waste into new products.
-G-Star manages its product waste e.g., samples and store returns through re-sale at outlet stores and by partnering with textile recycling firms.
-G-Star tracks total volumes of product waste but is yet to measure the division per waste stream, leading to a level 1 score of 68%.
+G-Star has a strategy to address its product waste, which includes ambitions to create closed loop products and support recycling innovation.
+G-Star has assigned responsibilities to deliver its strategy and to manage its product waste within its CSR, product, logistics and warehouse teams.
+G-Star manages its current product waste streams e.g., samples and store returns through re-sale at outlet stores and by partnering with textile recycling firms.
+In Europe, G-Star tracks total volumes of customer returns sold in outlets and recycled.
+There is opportunity for G-Star to track the sample disposal method including the proportion that is disposed of responsibly, leading to a level 1 score of 78%.

-G-Star has set product waste targets and, as part of its membership of multi-stakeholder initiatives Fashion Positive and the Dutch National Action Plan Circular Economy working group, have the ambition to close the loop.
-G-Star is yet to extend its tools and trainings to reduce its product waste footprint to its entire staff and is still to find a solution to take back old garments from consumers for recycling and to develop collections with a reduced end-of-life impact.
-These activities have resulted in a level 2 score of 41%.
+G-Star has set product waste targets and is a member of multi-stakeholder initiatives such as the Dutch Covenant, Denim Alliance and Fashion Positive.
+As part of its work with Circle Economy, G-Star studied the environmental savings from creating new products using recycled cotton from old products.
+This year G-Star also reduced the number of samples it orders by 42 %.
+G-Star is yet to extend its tools and trainings to reduce its product waste footprint to all relevant employees and is still to find a solution to take back old garments from consumers for recycling.
+These activities have resulted in a level 2 score of 66%.